-- Mulching the greenwaste to produce a garden improvement product; - Mulching and composting to produce a garden improvement product.
-This process could be used to process/recycle other organic waste materials and potentially some liquid wastes;
+- Mulching the greenwaste to produce a garden improvement product (currently being considered); - Mulching and composting to produce a garden improvement product.
+This process could be used to process/recycle other organic waste materials and potentially some liquid wastes; - Fire wood from selected portions of the greenwaste; and,

-- · Fire wood from selected portions of the greenwaste; and, - Inkpen Road greenwaste sent to a central greenwaste processing facility at the Old Quarry Road facility.
+Inkpen Road greenwaste sent to a central greenwaste processing facility at the Old Quarry Road facility.

-The resultant products could be sold to the local community if the product was of sufficient quality and there was sufficient demand.
+The resultant value enhanced products could be sold to the local community if the product was of sufficient quality and there was sufficient demand.

-In consideration of future greenwaste management options, care is to be taken not to distribute invasive weeds throughout the region.
+In consideration of future greenwaste management options, care is to be taken not to distribute invasive weeds throughout the site or region.